-Qualifications: BE Hons (Mechanical), MBA, MSc in petroleum engineering, GAICD, in Australia after graduating with a BE Hons (Mechanical) from the University of Sydney in 1991, an MBA in technology management from Deakin University in Australia, and an MSc in petroleum engineering from Heriot - Watt University in Scotland.
+Qualifications: BE Hons (Mechanical), MBA, MSc in petroleum engineering, GAICD, Certified after graduating with a BE Hons (Mechanical) from the University of Sydney in 1991, an MBA in technology management from Deakin University in Australia, and an MSc in petroleum engineering from Heriot - Watt University in Scotland.
 Mr Jefferies is also a graduate of the Australian Institute of Company Directors (GAICD), and a Certified Petroleum Engineer with the Society of Petroleum Engineers.
-He has worked in oil and gas in
+He has worked in oil and gas in Australia, Germany, the United Kingdom, Thailand and Holland.

-Certified Petroleum Engineer
+Petroleum Engineer

 Experience and expertise: Mr Jefferies is managing director of NZOG.
-He started his career with Shell
+He started his career with Shell in Australia